getastro/Astro/README.md

 ### How to use it:
 1. Make a wrapper html tag and put `data-api-source` attribute
 2. make a div tag inside it that contains `data-wp-element` attribute and give it value
-3. create a template inside the div tag and use `data-this-[Return parameter]` [parameter list](https://developer.wordpress.com/docs/api/1.1/get/sites/%24site/posts/%24post_ID/#apidoc-response)
+3. create a template inside the div tag and use `data-wp-template` and give it value [parameter list](https://developer.wordpress.com/docs/api/1.1/get/sites/%24site/posts/%24post_ID/#apidoc-response)